gxchain/whitepaper/en/whitepaper.md

 GXS has the following values:

 • GXS would be consumed for app development, certification, and services on GXChain.

 • GXS could be used as the ballot for voting witnesses.

 • GXS is payment for using applications at the GXChain ecosystem.

 **GXS business model**

 GXS is the essential media to connect businesses, customers, and developers.
-It has the following applications.
+It has the following applications：

-**Customers:**
+**To Customers**

 • GXS can be mined at Blockcity, it is a way for user incentive.

 • GXS can be acquired by finishing quests and tasks.

 • GXS can be rewarded for contributions at GXChain community.

 • GXS can be acquired/consumed by peer to peer data transactions.

 • GXS can be consumed by using services at Blockcity.

 • GXS can be consumed by using blockchain as a service (BaaS) on GXChain.

 • GXS can be used for payment third party applications.

-**Developers:**
+**To Developers**

 • GXS can be rewarded for contributions at GXChain community, including bug bounty program.

 • Developers can deploy their applications on GXChain, and customers using GXS as a payment method for using/buying applications.

 • GXS can be consumed by using blockchain as a service (BaaS) on GXChain.

 • GXS is required for developer registration.

 ### **VIII.GXChain team**